Filozoff/BlogArticles/Article002/article002.md

 appium server
 ```

 Then, open the Appium Inspector app and define properties (1).
-You have to have at least `platformName` and `appium:automationName` defined:
+You have to define at least `platformName` and `appium:automationName` as follows:

 - `platformName`: use `iOS`
 - `appium:automationName`: use `XCUITest`